AshanTharindu/carbc-1/README.md

 ### Build and run using a .sh script

-1. Give execution permissions to the script `carbc.sh` (check the content of this file just in case, before continuing)
+1. Give execution permissions new_owner the script `carbc.sh` (check the content of this file just in case, before continuing)
     * Right click on the script, select properties
     * Open the permissions tab
     * Allow executing file as a program